awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-limits.md

 # Amazon Elasticsearch Service Limits<a name="aes-limits"></a>

-The following tables show limits for Amazon ES resources, including the number of instances per cluster, the minimum and maximum sizes for EBS volumes, and network limits\.
+The following tables show limits for Amazon ES resources, including the number of nodes per cluster, the minimum and maximum sizes for EBS volumes, and network limits\.

 ## Cluster and Instance Limits<a name="clusterresource"></a>